Migration-Focused Chicago and Study Abroad Options

 - Students must complete the requirements of a main specialization i.e. Health, Schools, LDSS, Children and Family, or Mental Health

-- *Students pursuing mental health or child and family specializations do not have to take 610F or 610H.
+- Students pursuing mental health or child and family specializations do not have to take 610F or 610H.
 SOWK 730 or SOWK 733 substitute for the required policy courses for these tracks.
 However, students must complete all 3 courses for the sub-specialization in order to receive credit for the course sub-specialization; students who do drop the sub-specialization are required to take 610F or 610H if they are child and family or mental health.
 Students pursuing health, schools, or LDSS have to take all required specialization courses and sub-specialization courses.
 However, students who are LDSS will have both policy electives and their clinical/methods course requirement upon completion of this sub-specialization (730/733 & 732=policy courses; 731=method/clinical course).

 - SOWK 733 is a pre-approved course substitute for SOWK 730

 - The Mexico internship can be used as a 1st or 2nd year placement (except for students pursuing a schools specialization; this internship must be taken in the U.S.) Students will need to work with Dr. Maria Vidal de Haymes to assess for fluency in Spanish, as some skill in this area is required.
 We have partnered with the National Autonomous University of Mexico (UNAM) to provide Spanish language courses with an emphasis on social work vocabulary.
 The UNAM language courses and can be taken as electives and credit can be transferred directly.
 See http://www.chicago.unam.mx/ for more information.

 - Hilary Gilway manages all 2nd level fieldwork placements therefore those field work applications should be directed to her (email@example.com) and first level applications to Sylvia Corcoran at firstname.lastname@example.org; however, in addition to this, students who want to pursue a field placement in Mexico will also meet for an in-person interview with Dr. Vidal de Haymes and complete the Mexico-field placement application forms as well.